Effort is required to do good deeds, but even more so to abstain from doing evil.

 — The Dhammapada

-If, burdened with unpleasant business, you feel an onset of rage or indignation, hasten to retreat into your own self and do not lose self-control.
+If, burdened with unpleasant business, you feel an onset of rage or indignation, hasten to retreat into yourself and do not lose self-control.
 The more we practice using our willpower to restore the tranquility of our soul, the easier it becomes for us to maintain a tranquil spiritual state.

 — Marcus Aurelius

-No matter how many times you find yourself falling, failing to achieve victory over your impulses, do not despair.
-Any amount of effort spent in the struggle weakens the impulse and makes victory over it easier.
+No matter how many times you find yourself falling, failing to achieve victory over your passions, do not despair.
+Any amount of effort spent in the struggle weakens the passion and makes victory over it easier.